yusefmosiah/choir-collective/docs/Dev_Plan.md

 ### Program Testing

-- Unit tests with Bankrun
+- Unit tests with Bankrun - post pmf
-- Fuzzing with Trident
+- Fuzzing with Trident — post pmf
+    - hard time setting these up; tests take too long to run while iteration speed is of the essence. anchor test works for now.
 - Property verification
 - Security boundaries